RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - If the author (individual or corporate) of the online/streaming video is known, begin the reference with the author’s family or corporate name.
 If unknown, begin the reference with the title and the year of the video.

-- Specify the format in square brackets after the title, i.e. \[video\].
+- After the title, provide the format of the resource in square brackets, i.e. \[video\]..

-- Include the italicised name of the channel or owing organisation after the format.
+- Include the italicised name of the channel or owning organisation after the format.

 - Include the word **website** after the name of the website.
 But if the name of the website is a URL (e.g. vic.gov.au), do not write the word **website**.
 Do not italicise the name of website.